 National Association for Gambling Studies Australia

-The Centre for Gambling Education and Research, based in Queensland at Southern Cross University, conducts research and consulting, and provides educational programs in gambling operations, management, policy and impacts.
+Based in Queensland at Southern Cross University, this centre conducts research and consulting, and provides educational programs in gambling operations, management, policy and impacts.

 The Centre for Gambling Research at the Australian National University closed its doors in August 2007.